Open

 Processing and Agreement

-- Applications are first reviewed for eligibility by the BC Arts Council.
+- Applications are reviewed for eligibility first.

 - Results are sent by email about 16 weeks after the closing date.